Definitely-not-AWS-Workshops/workshop-2-blog/content/2-Tool-Agnostic-Concepts/3-Branching-Strategies/_index.md

 ---

 The AWSDSC-XUT team might apply *trunk-based development* with short-lived feature branches to speed up the delivery of AWSome Books.
-In this workshop, we will not cover *feature flags* or *build flags* — though they may be essential for handling incomplete features or specific business needs — as their implementation could demand considerable effort from your development team to manage the more complex codebase (due to the flags).
+In this workshop, we will not cover *feature flags* or *build flags* — though they may be essential for handling incomplete features or specific business needs — as their implementation could demand considerable effort from your development team to manage a more complex codebase (due to the flags).
 Despite the challenges that call for experienced engineers, the team is eager to embrace this strategy, which enhances CI/CD practices and minimizes the headaches of dealing with long-lived branches.